- CLASS: Reptilia (Reptiles)

 The San Diego Zoo has one of the largest colonies of Galápagos tortoises in the world.
-We have had these giants in our collection since 1928, making them the oldest residents in the Zoo.
+We have had these giants in our care since 1928, making them the oldest residents in the Zoo.
 That’s the year when Charles Townsend of the New York Zoological Society began his efforts to save the tortoises from extinction by collecting juvenile tortoises and setting up colonies for them in North American zoos.
 These tortoises weighed between 11 and 30 pounds (5 to 13 kilograms), and it would be years before they reached breeding size.

 In 1933, an adult tortoise was brought from Isabela Island and weighed a respectable 475 pounds (215 kilograms).
 Named Speed at the time, he lived at the Zoo until his death (at an estimated 150 years old) in 2015, and was our largest tortoise.
 The original tortoises sent to the San Diego Zoo (yes, 9 of them are still with us!) are well over 100 years old today.
 Our first Galápagos tortoise hatching occurred on October 21, 1958.
 Since then, we’ve had 94 successful hatchings at our Zoo.

 One of our tortoises, a large male named Gerty, participated in the making of the 1941 movie Malay, with Dorothy Lamour and Jack Haley.
 In the film, the hero is very thirsty after hours in the jungle and at long last comes to a beautiful pool of water.
 Sitting down on a log, he is badly frightened to discover that his “log” is a live alligator.
 He rushes to the bank, where he sits on a large stone.
 The stone, of course, turns out to be Gerty.

-The Fetter Family Galápagos Tortoise Exhibit: Our tortoise yard was remodeled in 2010 to include a touchable collection of replica tortoise shells and a more spacious, heated barn with a deep, indoor nest area, walls coated with a special cushiony rubber to prevent shell injury, and skylights and windows to give the building a bright, airy feel.
+The Fetter Family Galápagos Tortoise Habitat: Our tortoises' outdoor area was remodeled in 2010 to include a touchable collection of replica tortoise shells, along with a more spacious, heated indoor area with a deep, indoor nest area, walls coated with a special cushiony rubber to prevent shell injury, and skylights and windows to give the building a bright, airy feel.